Tips for a Fun, Stress-Free Cruise with a Toddler

 But first — that kids club.

 On Celebrity Cruises, children who are three or older and potty-trained can be checked into the kids club.
-If your child is under two you can take advantage of toddler time, which is typically offered multiple times a day.
+If your child is under two you can take advantage of toddler time.
+Toddler time sessions are available during select times each day.

 Toddler time gives you and your little one access to a fun playroom with lots of toys and books and crayons for coloring.
 The biggest difference between toddler time and the kids club is that a parent or guardian must stay with the child during toddler time.

-You can also rent toys and books from the toddler time room to bring back to your stateroom.
+You can also checkout toys and books from the toddler time room to bring back to your stateroom.

 If you are a Suite Class guest and would like some away time from your precious offspring for a date night on the ship or a relaxing massage in the spa, you can arrange for an in-room babysitter who can sit with your children while they sleep or keep them entertained if they’re awake.
 This baby-sitting service is only available for guests staying in one of our luxurious suites.